 - a young person who has many new ideas and wants a reform

-- a young person eager for rigorous re-order to the established order.
+- a young person eager for rigorous re-order to the established order

 - a member of one or more of the insurgent groups in Turkey in the late 19th century who rebelled against Ottoman’s rule

-- a young person who is defiant and insubordinate to dominate in a company, team or organization.
+- a young person who is defiant and insubordinate to dominate in a company, team, or organization.

-- The beginning of the young turk’s party was after they started becoming organized and confident of their power and abilities.
+- The beginning of the Young Turk‘s party was after they started becoming organized and confident of their power and abilities.

-The origin of this Idiom can be traced back to as early as 1929 when a group of people who were fervent about reforms were known as ‘Young Turks’.
-The figurative expression of the idiom’ young turks’ means ‘the new breed, impatient for change’.
-The Three Pashas – Mehmed Talaat (aged 34 in 1908), Ismail Enver (27) and Ahmed Djemal (36), were called the ‘Young Turks’ because they were members of Turkish Nationalist party and led the Turkish revolution of 1908.
+The idiom’s origin can be traced back as early as 1929 when a group of people sincere about reforms known as ‘Young Turks’.
+The figurative expression of the idiom’ young Turks’ means ‘the new breed, impatient for change’.
+The Three Pashas – Mehmed Talaat (aged 34 in 1908), Ismail Enver (27), and Ahmed Djemal (36), were called the ‘Young Turks’ because they were members of the Turkish Nationalist party and led the Turkish revolution of 1908.